Deci-AI/super-gradients/documentation/source/SGDocker.md

 docker pull deciai/super-gradients:3.0.7
 ```

-A new tag will be pushed to dockerhub on each SG release.
+Each SG release will push a new tag to the docker hub.
 You can also use the `latest` tag:

 ```